Wiredista/launchpad/README.md

 docker run -p 3000:3000 webcards-launchpad
 ```

 Alternatively, you can use [Docker Compose](https://docs.docker.com/compose/install/) to run the project.
-To do so, build the image as described above and then follow these steps:
+To do so, follow these steps.

 Create a `docker-compose.yml` file with the following content:
 ```yaml